runtimeverification/rv-predict/docs/src/docs/quickstart.rst

           --window           Window size (must be >= 64)
                              Default: 1000

           --stacks           Record call stack events and compute stack traces in race report

-          --suppress         Suppress race reports on the given (comma-separated) list of fields
+          --suppress         Suppress race reports on the fields that match the given (comma-separated) list of regular
+                             expressions
+                             Default:

       -v, --verbose          Generate more verbose output